kbs1/openxdagpool/README.md

 This means the pool website is totally independent of the pool itself.
 Should the pool software side cron tasks stop, the pool website would just endlessly display the last exported information from the pool daemon.

-# Scope of this readme
-This readme gives an overview on how to get the pool website up and running.
-It can't go in-depth on every step, however all important details are provided.

 # Installation
-This giude expects the pool software with required scripts ([openxdagpool-scripts](https://github.com/kbs1/openxdagpool-scripts)) is up and running, either on this server or on a different server.
+This giude expects the pool software with required scripts ([openxdagpool-scripts](https://github.com/kbs1/openxdagpool-scripts)) is up and running, either on website server or on a different server.
+Installation guide gives an overview on how to get the pool website up and running.
+It can't go in-depth on every step, however all important details are listed.

 Perform the following steps in order to get the website up and running:
 1. Install all PHP7.0 requirements (bcmath, bz2, cli, common, curl, fpm, gd, imap, intl, json, ldap, mbstring, mcrypt, mysql, opcache, readline, soap, sqlite3, xml, xmlrpc, zip) and configure `php.ini` to your preference